 Indeed I do.
 I started LegalLee Blonde shortly after becoming a lawyer as a creative outlet and a means to share wear to work outfits with other young professional women.
 I was a big reader of fashion blogs but noticed that there were very few focused on professional attire and work day looks so I decided to start one.

-Since that time back in 2014, LegalLee Blonde has expanded into a blog that talks about fashion, beauty, travel, home decor and career advice.
+Since that time in 2014, LegalLee Blonde has expanded into a blog about fashion, travel, home decor & career advice.

 How Can I Take You Seriously When You’re a “Fashion Blogger”?

 The same way you would take your banker seriously if you found out he or she was in a band, or your real estate agent seriously if you found out they bred show dogs.